cct663/ctaff_website/_pages/teaching.md

 <hr style="border:2px solid gray">

-### Courses As Instructor
+### Courses As Instructor of Record

+#### Animal Behavior: BI373

+In the Spring semester of 2024, I am teaching an upper level integrative animal behavior course with lab.
+Teaching materials will be added here after the semester.

+#### Senior Seminar in Biology: BI402

+A seminar style class focused on evolutionary ecology.

-#### Ecological Communities of the Northeast
+#### Ecological Communities of the Northeast: BI253

-In the Fall semester of 2023, I will teach an intermediate level biology class focused on an ecological survey of habitats found in Maine at Colby College.
-Weekly labs will include field visits and data collection in each studied ecological community.
+In the Fall semester of 2023, I taught an intermediate level biology class focused on an ecological survey of habitats found in Maine at Colby College.
+Weekly labs will included field visits and data collection in each studied ecological community.
 Class and lab work will build skills in experimental design, data collection, and science communication.
+We covered basic principles of community ecology and processes of community assembly.

 #### Animal Communication: Signaling with Sound, Sight, Smell, and More

 I designed and taught an Animal Communication class for non-majors at Colby College.
 Colby requires all students to fulfill two natural science requirements and my class was designed for this purpose.
 Given the goal, I had a mix of students with many different interests as well as a few biology students interested in the topic.
 I adapted material to cover basic principles in evolution, behavior, ecology, and physiology as they pertain to animal communication.
 For a text, we used Ed Yong's popular science book *An Immense World* to guide us through the sensory biology and perceptual experiences of non-human animals.
 Assignments were designed to get students involved in thinking through scientific concepts, to practice reading and interpreting research, and to provide flexibility to creatively interpret and reimagine the course material.

-*From my syllabus:* Animals signals are often teh most conspicuous sights, sounds, and smells in the natural world, and they have captivated teh attention of scientists and the public for centuries.
+*From my syllabus:* Animals signals are often the most conspicuous sights, sounds, and smells in the natural world, and they have captivated teh attention of scientists and the public for centuries.
 Yet animal signals can also be undetectable to humans when they occur in private channels or using sensory modalities that we lack.
 To truly appreciate animal communication, we need to delve deeply into the sensory worlds of other animals to explore their fantastic diversity of sensory systems and signaling modalities.
 Our course will start here...

 [Syllabus](https://drive.google.com/file/d/1oU0QaVmpf1awumnxsETp4Ak821kKeuDI/view?usp=sharing){: .btn .btn--info}
 [Assignment Sheets](https://drive.google.com/file/d/10RKcdT7OoI8xkQcbnemdBYS1KATeyyYk/view?usp=sharing){: .btn .btn--info}